Empirical bounds for commuting dilations of free unitaries and the universal commuting dilation constant: Levelwise convergence and matrix range distance

-showing that weak inequality cannot, in general, be replaced by an equality in the theorem.
-Similarly, one can show that the limit inferior cannot be replaced by a limit. \end{remark}
+showing that weak inequality cannot, in general, be replaced by an equality in \Cref{thm:limit_c}.
+Similarly, one can show that the limit inferior cannot be replaced by a limit; indeed, with $\xi^{(N)}$ as before, the double sequence $\mathrm{d_{mr}}(\xi^{(N)},\xi^{(M)})$ cannot converge. \end{remark}